 In 2005-06, we implemented the HACCP (Hazard Analysis and Critical Control Point) principles approach to food safety.
 The three main points dealt with are sanitation, temperature control and written standard operating procedures.
 While many of the practices outlined in this program were already being done in our operations, we now have a systematic approach to documentation of the procedures being followed.

 Our food services department is committed to providing safe, wholesome food to our customers.
-All of our central office staff, cafeteria supervisors, cooks, assistant cooks, bakers, record clerks, vending employees and floats (employees who "float" through the kitchen in various positions) are required to have a current sanitation certificate through the state of Illinois Department of Public Health as a condition of employment.
-Many of our general employees, while not required, have also opted to receive this important training and have successfully completed the in-depth 10 week course of study and have taken the required refresher courses to keep their licenses current.
+All of our central office staff, cafeteria managers, and General School Nutrition III employees who cook or prepare foods are required to have a current sanitation certificate through the state of Illinois Department of Public Health as a condition of employment.
+Many of our general employees, while not required, have also opted to receive this important training and have successfully completed the course of study and have taken the required refresher courses to keep their licenses current.
 We firmly believe this education to be of paramount importance in our operations.

 Safe food handling should be a primary concern for cooking at home as well.
 We have heard many cases recently involving food borne illness outbreaks.
 We generally think of food borne illness happening as a result of eating in larger eating establishments mainly because of the large number of people affected.
 Since many of the symptoms of food borne illness are flu-like symptoms, some cases never get reported as people believe they have the flu.
 One of the major causes of food borne illness is improper food handling which can happen at home as well as in public eating establishments.
 With increased education regarding safe food handling practices, many food borne illness incidents can be prevented.
 We have provided some links that will provide you with some basic information for you to use at home to help prevent food borne illness in your own environment.
 There are also sites to visit that explain exactly what a food borne illness is and some of the more common ones with their causes.
 We hope you find this information helpful.